Kitware/trame/docs/content/docs/cheatsheet.md

 })
 ```

-Bind a method/function to a state variable change
+Bind a method/function to a state variable change:

 ```python
 @state.change("var_name")